Shakespeare's First Folio

-The First Folio was the first compilation of Shakespeare’s plays, it includes several plays which were never published before, which is why the First Folio is so important.
+The First Folio was the first compilation of Shakespeare’s plays.
+Published in 1623, seven years after Shakespeare’s death, it includes several of his plays that had never been published before.

-Because if all the copies of the First Folio had been lost, 18 of Shakespeare’s most popular plays would not be known to audiences today (such as Macbeth; The Tempest; Taming of the Shrew, and tonight’s play: Two Gentlemen of Verona.”
+If all the copies of the First Folio had been lost, 18 of Shakespeare’s most popular plays would be unknown to audiences today, including Macbeth, The Tempest, Taming of the Shrew, and Two Gentlemen of Verona.

 How did UCI acquire a copy of Shakespeare's First Folio?

-UCI Libraries’ First Folio was donated as a gift in 1986 by Patrick Hanratty, a UCI alumnus, who is a computer scientist and inventor, and he is known as the “Father of CAD/CAM” (computer aided design and manufacturing used in many industries).
+UCI Libraries’ First Folio was donated by Patrick Hanratty (PhD ’76) in 1986.
+Hanratty was a computer scientist and inventor and is known as the father of CAD/CAM (computer-aided design and manufacturing).

 What makes UCI Libraries' First Folio unique?

-Each First Folio is unique due to its particular printing errors, provenance (or ownership) and the wear and tear that has accumulated over its now almost 400 years of existence.
+Each First Folio volume is unique due to its particular printing errors, ownership (or provenance), and the wear and tear it has accumulated over the last 400 years.

-Specific information about UCI Libraries’ First Folio can found in A New Worldwide Census of First Folios from Volume II of the Shakespeare First Folio The History of the Book by Anthony James West.
+Detailed information about UCI Libraries’ First Folio can found in The Shakespeare First Folios: A Descriptive Catalogue by Eric Rasmussen and Anthony James West.

 Condition and Distinctive Features